iAvicenna/PyRacmacs/README.md

     Calling `R RHOME`: /usr/lib/R
 ```

 you are good to go.
-Note that installing other R related packages such as r-base might modify this (export R_HOME = /usr/lib/R does not remedy this), in which case
+Note that re-installing other R related packages such as r-base after this might modify this (export R_HOME = /usr/lib/R does not remedy this), in which case
 you need to reinstall rpy2.

 ## Warning and error notes: